Thomas101Shen/HyperLiquid_OHLC/README.md

 ## Requirements

-- Python 3.8 or higher
+- Dependencies are included in the requirements.txt file
-(Note most of the dependencies are included in the requirements.txt file) HL api key and secret
+- HL api key and secret
-Telegram bot token and chatids
+- Telegram bot token and chatids

 ---